aroberge/friendly-traceback-docs/docs/source/translation_notes.rst

 .. warning::

-    Please, do not contribute translations to Friendly where you attribute the copyright to yourself.
+    Please, do not contribute translations to friendly where you attribute the copyright to yourself.
-    Either do not include any copyright information or attribute it to the Friendly project.
+    Either do not include any copyright information or attribute it to the friendly project.

 Telling Python to use the translations
 --------------------------------------